Private, In-Home Tutoring in West Islip, New York

-SchoolTutoring Academy’s tutoring programs for West Islip students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for West Islip, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 West Islip Public Schools serve seven schools and 5,450 students.
 West Islip Public Schools’ Office of Curriculum has developed a curriculum based on a combination of the Common Core Standards and the New York State Learning Standards.
 The department’s duties include determining the necessary textbooks and instructional materials, developing pacing guides for learning (scope and sequence), and providing educators with the appropriate professional development to ensure that they can effectively implement the curriculum and standards into their classrooms.
 Beyond the classroom, the district also strives to connect students with learning opportunities in the community.

 We currently cover the following West Islip-area school district: West Islip Public Schools.

 Educating Our Parents: Understanding the West Islip District Curriculum

 Instruction in all subject areas is built around the most current research-based best practices, is data-driven, and involves providing students with rich learning experiences.
 The district’s academic program is evaluated based on both qualitative and quantitative data, including state mandated assessment scores, results on local exams, classroom observations, graduation rates, and college acceptance rates.